Online registration closes on Friday at 11:59PM. No race day registration, but in-person registration is available at packet pick-up sessions.

 For the one or two who can’t make it, please get your packet on event morning BEFORE 5:30 AM.

-Triathlon clubs are welcome to set up a tent next to the transition area as long as you can keep social distancing practices within your tent area.
+Triathlon clubs are welcome to set up a tent next to the transition area.
 Please contact us if you are planning to do so.

-Online registration closes on 8/18.
+Online registration closes on 8/9 at midnight.
 No race day registration, but in-person registration is available at packet pick-up sessions.

 Schedule of Events & Logistics